VoroshilovaAV/kv-storage/README.md

 #### Tech
 - Tarantool
 - Lua
-- The http, resty.router and cjson lib
+- http, resty.router and cjson Lua-libs

 #### Testing and usage
 To start the server, run the command: